Subantarctic fur seal: Breeding

 As with other otariids, subantarctic fur seals gather in large rookeries on the shore to breed.
-They have a polygynous mating system in which dominant males will defend their harem of 6–20 females.
+They have a polygynous mating system in which dominant males defend their harem of 6–20 females.
 Fights between males for mating rights are violent and can result in severe injuries.
 Males will also compete against each other through vocalizations and threat displays.
 The breeding season takes place from November to January.
 Gestation lasts around 51 weeks, at the end of which the female will give birth to a single pup.
 8–12 days after giving birth, they will breed again.
-Males are capable of mating at around 3–4 years of age, but they are unlikely to be able to hold a harem until they are 10–11 years old.
+Males are capable of mating at around 3–4 years of age, but they are unlikely to hold a harem until they are 10–11 years old.
 Females reach sexual maturity at around 5 years.